MAC’s Mission Statement:

 AniMatch provides Canine Body Language and Behavior Observation training for participating organizations and volunteers considering becoming part of AniMatch.
 The goal is to enable participating organizations and volunteers to use the same standardized, objective criteria when posting available dogs on AniMatch’s database.
 When working with cats, AniMatch utilizes a succinct behavior observation (“Feline Personality”) form that provides a snapshot of a cat’s behaviors.
 These processes allow organizations to make realistic decisions regarding their ability to help a particular dog or cat.

-To date, AniMatch’s training team has “graduated” 171 Behavior Observers allowing teams of people to go out into the field to help ACOs and others.
-To date, 508 people have participated in the training and have taken what they’ve learned back to their facilities to share with their co-workers.
+To date, AniMatch’s training team has “graduated” 177 Behavior Observers allowing teams of people to go out into the field to help ACOs and others.
+To date, 578 people have participated in the training and have taken what they’ve learned back to their facilities to share with their co-workers.
 Because of COVID-19 we have not been able to offer in-person training since March 2020 so we offered one online training from 2020 and one in 2022.
-Over the course of the program AniMatch has performed close to 200 behavior observations at the request of shelters, rescues and ACO facilities.
+Over the course of the program AniMatch has performed hundreds of behavior observations at the request of shelters, rescues and ACO facilities.
 There are currently 200 organizations that participate in the AniMatch Program.

 Education and Training Sessions (“MAC Meetings”)

 Held three times a year, MAC meetings feature invited speakers addressing various topics of interest and importance to the Massachusetts animal welfare community.
 At each meeting, MAC members also learn about the progress being made with MAC Task Forces and Programs, and most importantly, the meetings promote vigorous discussion and positive interactions among the attendees.
 We hold at least three sessions a year, including “Hot Topics,” “All About Dogs,” and the “Whole Cat Workshop”.
 At all MAC meetings we work hard to address topics that are useful to many animal welfare groups and invite leaders in the field to be guest speakers or participate on a panel.
 On occasion we hold additional sessions as the need arises.

 MAC Task Forces